Lake Geneva: Geography

 The beauty of the shores of the lake and of the sites of many of the places near its banks has long been celebrated.
 However, it is only from the eastern end of the lake, between Vevey and Villeneuve, that the scenery assumes an Alpine character.
 On the south side, the mountains of Savoy and Valais are for the most part rugged and sombre, while those of the northern shore fall in gentle vine-covered slopes, thickly set with villages and castles.

 The snowy peaks of the Mont Blanc Massif are shut out from the western end of the lake by the Voirons mountain, and from its eastern end by the bolder summits of the Grammont, Cornettes de Bise, and Dent d'Oche, but are seen from Geneva, and between Nyon and Morges.
 From Vevey to Bex, where the lake originally extended, the shores are enclosed by comparatively high and bold mountains, and the vista terminates in the grand portal of the defile of St. Maurice, cleft to a depth of nearly 2700 m between the opposite peaks of the Dents du Midi and the Dent de Morcles.

 The shore between Nyon and Lausanne is called La Côte because it is flatter.
 Between Lausanne and Vevey it is called Lavaux and is famous for its hilly vineyards.

 The average surface elevation of 372 m above sea level is controlled by the Seujet Dam in Geneva.

 Climate

-Due to climate change, the average temperature of deep water (more than 300 m deep) increased from 4.4 C in 1963 to 5.5 C in 2016 (an increase of 1.1 C-change in 53 years), while the average temperature of surface water (5 m deep) increased from 10.9 C in 1970 to 12.9 C in 2016 (up 2 C-change in 46 years).
+Due to climate change, the average temperature of deep water (more than 300 m deep) increased from 4.4 C in 1963 to 5.5 C in 2016, while the average temperature of surface water (5 m deep) increased from 10.9 C in 1970 to 12.9 C in 2016 (up 2 C-change in 46 years).